How to clean climbing shoes

 How can we avoid such a mishap?
 Is there anything that can be done?
 In this article we will discuss how to clean climbing shoes without doing any damage.

 When things get really bad and a deep wash is called for, you have two options on how to clean your climbing shoes: machine wash or hand wash.
-In most cases we would recommend a gentle hand wash.
+In most every case we would highly recommend a gentle hand wash.
 This will prevent any damage from occurring.

-When hand washing your shoes, use warm and a mild soap.
+When hand washing your shoes, use warm water and a mild soap.
 A brush can be used to get to the hard to reach spots inside.
-Give it a good scrub all around, then rinse with water.
-Do not use hot water at any point.
+Give it a gentle scrub all around, then rinse with water.
+Do not use boiling water at any point.

 Once your shoes are squeaky clean, let them air dry.
 Do not ever put them in the drying machine or expose to excessive sunlight.
-Newspaper can be stuffed inside in order to prevent shrinking.
+Newspaper can be stuffed inside in order to prevent shrinking of leather shoes.

 Take a look at the soles of your shoes.
 Most people don’t think to check, but a culprit of slippery footholds can sometimes be a dirty sole.
 In the gym, this means a thin layer of chalk, while outside you’re likely to attract smears of dirt.

 Some water and a vigorous rub down with a towel (or an old tooth bush) can do wonders.
 You could also try rubbing alcohol in the case of more stubborn stains.
-To prevent such a buildup, always wipe your shoes off before getting onto your climb, weather that’s with a clothe, your pant leg or a swipe of your hand.
+To prevent such a build-up, always wipe your shoes off before getting onto your climb, weather that’s with a clothe, your pant leg or a swipe of your hand.

-As a bonus, when outside you’ll reduce repeated wear on the rock caused by the grinding of dirt by shoes.
-When inside, this means less icky holds for all.
+As a bonus, when outside you’ll help reduce wear on the rock caused by the grinding of dirt on your shoes.
+When inside, this means less dirt-covered holds for all.

 For more ideas how to improve the friction in your shoes, discover how to make your climbing shoes sticky again.

-For those of use with extra smelly feet, there are some steps you can take, from basic prevention, to more drastic measures like a machine wash.
+For those of us with extra smelly climbing shoes, there are some steps you can take, from basic prevention, to more drastic measures like a machine wash.
 That being said, you’ll want to be careful.
 High heat should always be avoided during the washing and drying process.

 Depending on the construction of your shoe, it is possible to ruin that perfect break-in you worked so hard to achieve.
 Avoid shrinking your shoes or destroying the upper’s material.

 Better yet, take good care of your shoes.
 Be proactive, practise good footwork and don’t walk through mud!
 As you become more considerate of your shoes they’ll last you that much longer.

 Truth be told, the majority of us do not wash our shoes as often as we should.
 Unless you’ve got a particularly bad case of smelly feet, you’ll probably blend right in.
 When all else fails, embrace that natural funk!